Amplicon Metagenomics

 In order to save time we will not remove chimeric reads during this tutorial.

 Amplicon datasets from NGS sequencing typically contain millions of reads and it is not practical to BLAST each sequence to assign taxonomy.
 Instead, we define operational taxonomic units (OTUs) by clustering the reads by similarity, and BLAST one representative sequence from each OTU.
-We can then use these BLAST results as a targeted taxonomic database with the Sequence Classifier plugin, in order to quantify the biodiversity in the full read set (described in Step 4).
+We can then use these BLAST results as a targeted taxonomic database with the Sequence Classifier plugin, in order to quantify the biodiversity in the full read set.

 In this step we will perform a de novo assembly with customized, high-stringency settings to cluster all closely-related sequences into separate contigs.
 The consensus sequence from each contig will represent an OTU.
 This exercise should simplify our dataset significantly and provide a reduced dataset for a subsequent batch-BLAST.